 - Kevin Kim: Herbert Hoover, Henry Wallace, and Cold War America

-Astrobiology at the Kluge Center
+Foreign policy at the Kluge Center

 Marie Arana on Simón Bolívar

-The new film "The Liberator" dramatizes the life of Simón Bolívar, founding father of independent South America.
+The recent film "The Liberator" dramatizes the life of Simón Bolívar, founding father of independent South America.
 Kluge scholar Marie Arana researched and wrote her award-winning biography of Bolívar at the Kluge Center; she spoke with NPR's Scott Simon about the warrior statesman's complicated legacy.
 Listen

 Lecture: Marie Arana on Simón Bolívar